caevalareti/caevalareti.github.io/content/posts/coffee-guide.md

 [AKA Chart available here.](https://raw.githubusercontent.com/caevalareti/caevalareti.github.io/master/static/images/coffee-hawaii.png)

 Robusta dataset was not so large as Arabica one.
 We made an observation with only 28 samples, compared to Arabica which was 1311 samples, is just a few.
-But here comes our analyses.
+But here comes our analysis.

 <div class="responsive-table">
   <table>